nautobot/nautobot/nautobot/docs/user-guides/graphql.md

 ### What is GraphQL?

-GraphQL is a query language for your APIs and a runtime for fulfilling those queries with your existing data.<sup>(1)</sup>
+[GraphQL](https://graphql.org/) is a query language for your APIs and a runtime for fulfilling those queries with your existing data.

 ### How GraphQL simplifies API Interactions